Ashwani-Pathak/Sahayata-AI/Final Code/README.md

    - Go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked"
-   - Select the `FinalCode/` directory
+   - Select the `Final Code/` directory

 3. **Pin the Extension**
    - Click the puzzle icon in Chrome and pin "Sahayata AI" for easy access.